rsmith-nl/calculix-build-pastix/README.md

 supposed to be really fast, I wanted to build the calculix solver `ccx` with the PaStiX solver library.

-Since I prefer open-source graphics drivers, my computers do not have NVIDIA graphics cards.
+Since I prefer free software graphics drivers, my computers do not have NVIDIA graphics cards.
 Additionally, NVIDIA doesn't offer CUDA on FreeBSD.